-- Most, almost 80% on Singaporeans are online.
+- Almost 80% of Singaporeans are online.
 Unquestionably, it would be because the country has supersonic internet and tech-savvy natives.

-- Instead of going out for shopping, most of the Singaporeans prefer buying stuff online.
+- Instead of going out shopping, most Singaporeans prefer buying online.

 - Currently, 4.4 million of the population of Singapore is active on Social Media, which means 77% population is active on Social Media.